Vision-CAIR/LTVRR/README.md

 If you use this code in your research, please use the following BibTeX entry.
 ```
 @misc{abdelkarim2020longtail,
-    title={Long-tail Visual Relationship Recognition with a Visiolinguistic Hubless Loss},
+    title={Exploring Long Tail Visual Relationship Recognition with Large Vocabulary},
-    author={Sherif Abdelkarim and Panos Achlioptas and Jiaji Huang and Boyang Li and Kenneth Church and Mohamed Elhoseiny},
+    author={Sherif Abdelkarim and Aniket Agarwal and Panos Achlioptas and Jun Chen and Jiaji Huang and Boyang Li and Kenneth Church and Mohamed Elhoseiny},
     year={2020},
     eprint={2004.00436},
     archivePrefix={arXiv},